 Warmer weather signals the beginning of spring and the instinctual, yet daunting, task of spring cleaning.

-To ease the burden of this chore, the Institute of Inspection, Cleaning and Restoration Certification (IICRC) offers the following tips:
+To ease the burden of this chore, The Clean Trust offers the following tips:

 • Develop a task list.